Rich-Harris/magic-string/README.md

 * `includeContent` - whether to include the original content in the map's `sourcesContent` array
 * `hires` - whether the mapping should be high-resolution.
 Hi-res mappings map every single character, meaning (for example) your devtools will always be able to pinpoint the exact location of function calls and so on.
 With lo-res mappings, devtools may only be able to identify the correct line - but they're quicker to generate and less bulky.
 If sourcemap locations have been specified with `s.addSourceMapLocation()`, they will be used here.

-The `names` property of the sourcemap is not currently populated.

 The returned sourcemap has two (non-enumerable) methods attached for convenience:

 * `toString` - returns the equivalent of `JSON.stringify(map)`